 Leader-level reports: Share with senior leaders early on and provide company (and external, if possible) benchmarking

-Manager: Leaders are asked to trickle results down to managers, including manager feedback from their direct reports, when available.
+Manager: When available, leaders are asked to trickle results down to managers, including manager feedback from their direct reports.

 2. Connect the employee journey